lboyer4/MuseumGallery/README.md

 ## Description

-Museum Gallery is a minimlistic app that shows a user images from the Harvard Art Museum API.
+Gallery Gazer is a minimlistic app that shows a user images from the Harvard Art Museum API.
 It is a final project at Turing School of Software and Design, and is the first App I've built in Vue.js.

 ## Installation